Real-World Deployment and Evaluation of Kwame for Science, An AI Teaching Assistant for Science Education in West Africa: Challenges and Lessons

 \section{Challenges and Lessons}

 One of our biggest challenges was getting access to local textbooks to use as a knowledge source for Kwame for Science because of copyright concerns.
 Despite our relentless effort to get buy-in from local publishers, their disinterest in partnering with us because of trust issues made it impossible for us to power Kwame for Science with content from local textbooks.
+The trust issue relates to their fear of the softcopy version of their books being redistributed publicly because of the prevalence of such behavior in Ghana.
 We however addressed this issue by hiring experts to provide answers to past national exam questions to augment our foreign knowledge base with contextual knowledge in the form of expert answers from local experts.
 This lesson about copyright issues is important for others who might be interested in creating localized educational AI products which will require huge amounts of local data which comes at a huge time and financial cost.

 Another issue we had to deal with was the formatting of scientific and mathematical symbols and equations.
-Unfortunately, current open-source OCR technologies do not work well for extracting these symbols.
-Hence, manual effort is needed as an extra quality control step.
+Unfortunately, the current open-source OCR technologies we tried did not work well for extracting these symbols.
+Hence, manual effort was needed as an extra quality control step.
 This issue is important to note especially for developing countries like Ghana and other African countries where important educational documents are mainly accessible in hardcopy format.
 More work is needed to develop systems that can easily convert scanned scientific documents into outputs that have the correct representation that will render properly in some standard format like markdown.
 Until then, significant time and monetary effort would be required to generate high-quality data for use.

-Furthermore, several of the Senior High Schools in Ghana are boarding schools that do not allow their students to have access to their personal devices (smartphones and computers).
-Since students spend 9 months of the 12 months in school, they mostly do not have access to devices.
-Only a few private schools have computers in their libraries for students to use.
-This issue is a significant barrier to the potential impact of Kwame for Science for students at the senior high school level.
-Junior high school students do not have this restriction though they are also likely not to have personal devices but use the device of their parents.
-Focusing on this demographic in the future for use of Kwame for Science could yield the most impact.